This post may contain affiliate links. Read our disclosure policy here.

 - Allow the sauce to cool slightly before adding to a blender and processing until smooth.

 - Store the sauce in an airtight container for up to 1 month.
-Remove the sauce from the refrigerator and reach room temperature before serving.
+Remove it from the fridge and reach room temperature before serving.

 I’ve made these (even in the form of pancakes) many times now over the years.
 They are by far my favorite!
 My husband and son love them too.
 Thank you for all your great recipes!